bitcoinwords/bitcoinwords.github.io/_posts/2019-08-24-bitcoin-for-safety.md

 ![](assets/images/cy19/cy19m8/jo-3.png){: .align-center}

 For reasons I'll describe shortly, this new asset is a possible tool for countering increasingly negative yields and diversifying savings.
 A 1 to 5% allocation lets you simultaneously cordon off risk to a small percentage of your portfolio but retain exposure to considerable upside.
-It's the [barbell doctrine](https://www.investopedia.com/articles/investing/013114/barbell-investment-strategy.asp) incarnate.
+It's the [barbell doctrine](https://www.investopedia.com/articles/investing/013114/barbell-investment-strategy.asp) incarnate.{: .notice--primary}
 > Owning bitcoins is one of the few asymmetric bets that people across the entire world can participate in.
 [Vijay Boyapati](https://twitter.com/real_vijay/status/969591986662424576)
+{: .notice--primary}
 Instead of risking a huge portion of your savings in equities for positive return, you can use a small amount of Bitcoin as a metaphorical call option on a new asset class – an asset class that isn't affected by the same vulnerabilities that have created the negative rate conundrum, in addition to the other maladies we'll get around to later.
 {: .notice--primary}
 ![](assets/images/cy19/cy19m8/jo-4.png){: .align-center}